cncf/tag-app-delivery/operator-wg/whitepaper/Operator-WhitePaper_v1-0.md

 ### Operator of Operators

-With a growing count of Operators typically used within the lifecycle of application workload deployment and management, there are opportunities for new interplay of resources and meta behaviours across a group of Operators.
+With a growing count of Operators typically used within the lifecycle of application workload deployment and management, there are opportunities for new interplay of resources and meta behaviors across a group of Operators.
 Whether the goal is to reduce the cognitive burden of managing multiple asynchronous Operators performing resource changes - or to ensure a level of continuity between release versions; the *Operator of Operators* architecture is being applied in some use cases within the the industry.
-This paradigm typically utilises a *Meta* Operator to create multiple resources that are in turn asynchronously created and then updated in the meta resource.
+This paradigm typically utilizes a *Meta* Operator to create multiple resources that are in turn asynchronously created and then updated in the meta resource.
 It enables a single custom resource definition to express a desired state outcome and for the requirements to be partitioned and asynchronously acted upon.

 ![distributed](./img/09_1_distributedops.png)